cljnnn/asimov-watch/README.md

 # Asimov Watch

-A lightweight, real-time daemon for macOS that automatically prevents development dependencies (like `node_modules`, `vendor`) from being backed up by Time Machine.
+A lightweight, real-time daemon for macOS that automatically prevents development dependencies (like `node_modules`, `vendor`) from being backed up by Time Machine and indexed by Spotlight.

 ## Inspiration